Finding the Best Places to Retire Since 2006!

 Cons: Hurricanes will probably strike again in the future.

 Notes: Services and supplies beyond the basics are found in neighboring Homosassa, Chiefland or along State Route 24 outside of Gainesville.
 The town has had problems with salt water incursion into the drinking water supply and many homeowners have had to intall water purification systems.
 Racial diversity does not exist.
+Cedar Key has grown by 5% within the last couple of decades.

 Recommended as a Retirement Spot?
 Yes